RomanChizhevsky/IVFSuccessCalculator/README.md

 ### Website

-For convienence, the solution includes a sample webpage that can be used in conjunction with the API.
+For convenience, the solution includes a sample webpage that can be used in conjunction with the API.
 Navigate to the Web folder, and open the **success-rate.html** page in a text editor.

-Ensure the **API_SERVER_URL** variable is set to the server url configured in the Deployment and Setup section.
+Ensure the **API_SERVER_URL** variable is set to the server address/port configured in the Deployment and Setup section.
 Save the page, and open the HTML file in a browser.

 A form will be displayed, allowing you to enter in all of the patient details.
 When finished, press **Calculate** to issue the request to the server.
-After the result is returned, a message will be displayed indicating the success rate (displayed as a percentage).
+After calculating, a message will be displayed indicating the success rate (displayed as a percentage).

+If there are any validation errors returned from the server, they will be displayed at the bottom of the page.

 # Testing